Comparing Ontrak (OTRK) & The Competition

-Ontrak (NASDAQ: OTRK) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Ontrak to similar companies based on the strength of its institutional ownership, dividends, risk, profitability, analyst recommendations, earnings and valuation.
+Ontrak (NASDAQ: OTRK) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Ontrak to similar companies based on the strength of its dividends, institutional ownership, risk, profitability, analyst recommendations, valuation and earnings.

-This table compares Ontrak and its rivals’ net margins, return on equity and return on assets.

-This table compares Ontrak and its rivals revenue, earnings per share (EPS) and valuation.
+33.0% of Ontrak shares are owned by institutional investors.
+Comparatively, 43.2% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
+58.2% of Ontrak shares are owned by company insiders.
+Comparatively, 26.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This is a breakdown of current ratings for Ontrak and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Ontrak and its peers, as provided by MarketBeat.

 |Sell Ratings